futureofcoding/survey/README.md

 * Weekly
 * Monthly
 * I just lurk / read, and don't post.
+* I didn't know there was a Slack!

 Do you subscribe to the newsletter?
 * Yes